 Welcome to the American Institute of Architecture Students at Bowling Green State University!
 We are an independent, non-profit, student organized and funded organization whose mission is to help enhance the educational and professional experience of students with an interest in architecture.
 There are more than 130 chapters across the nation whose sole purpose is to be the voice for architecture students.
 At BGSU, members are encouraged to attend the Midwest Quad Conferences and Forum, the national AIAS conference, in order to network and meet members from other chapters.
 Along with conferences, we encourage our members to attend our Lectures Series, workshop, and AIA Lectures and events in Toledo, Ohio.

-For any questions or more information on how to join, please email Haley Rogers, president.
+For any questions or more information on how to join, please email Jack Collins, president.

 Membership in Alpha Eta Rho is open to all collegiate men and women who have a strong interest in, or who are currently seeking careers in any field within the aviation and aerospace industries.
 As a professional fraternity, AHP strives to maintain and promote the highest moral standards and steadfastly affirms its membership to all.
 Through meetings and events AHP seeks to build relationships with current industry members and executives, helping to further our aviation careers.

 If you are interested in joining Alpha Eta Rho, or would like more information about the organization, please contact Sam Wilson, president.

 The Engineering Society promotes interest in engineering fields by creating safe, productive, and enhancing work and learning environments through means of organization meetings, events, activities, and community outreach.